top of page

 1. Personal Health Information/Privacy assessment

-• With the launch of RITHIM-PRAS in early 2023, a single electronic application form will be used, eliminating the need for a separate PHRPC application form.
+• Once RITHIM-PRAS launches, a single electronic application form will be used, eliminating the need for a separate PHRPC application form.

 2. Organizational Impact Applications

-• With the launch of RITHIM-PRAS in early 2023, a single electronic application form will be used, allowing researchers to identify impacted organizations and receive site approvals as part of the overall project submission.
+• Upon the launch of RITHIM-PRAS, a single electronic application form will be used, allowing researchers to identify impacted organizations and receive site approvals as part of the overall project submission.

 3. Research Ethics Board Applications

-• In early 2023, CHIPER will become the new provincial research ethics board responsible for health research project reviews province wide.
+• CHIPER will become the new provincial research ethics board responsible for health research project reviews province-wide.

 • The single RITHIM-PRAS application form will be used for CHIPER review, eliminating the need for a separate application.

-• In early 2023, CHIPER will become the new provincial research ethics board responsible for health research project reviews province wide.
+• CHIPER will become the new provincial research ethics board responsible for health research project reviews province-wide.

 • Post-secondary REBs will delegate their health research ethics reviews to CHIPER.

-• With the launch of RITHIM-PRAS in early 2023, a single electronic application form will be used, eliminating the need for separate institutional impact application forms.
+• With the launch of RITHIM-PRAS, a single electronic application form will be used, eliminating the need for separate institutional impact application forms.

 • Trustees retain the authority to approve DISCLOSURE of personal health information maintained by that Trustee (grant access and provide data).